Open/Close Menu We're All Your Walls Need

 • The paint color also matters.
 A dye may be in vogue, but what happens in a few years?
 Unless you plan to remodel your kitchen every year or two, it is best to repaint your cabinets with neutral colors that will look great for years to come.

-• Be prepared for clean-up – kitchen cabinet refacing painting is just one thing; once you are done, there will be a lot of cleaning before your kitchen is ready.
+• Be prepared for clean-up!
+Kitchen cabinet re-painting is just one thing, but once you’re done, there will be a lot of cleaning.
 You may want to ask the family to chip in for this one.

 Should you hire someone for kitchen cabinet refacing painting?